 - Less or more painful period cramps

 - Small blood clots

 - Longer than average period

 Any changes in your period might be temporary – they could go away after your first postnatal period and your periods could return to how they were before you were pregnant.
 This is often the case, but for other women the changes might be more permanent.

 When to see a doctor

-No matter how your period changes after birth, extreme pain or incredibly heavy periods are not normal.
-Iff you experience periods that stop you from living your normal life, you should see your doctor or OB/GYN.
+No matter how your period changes after birth, extreme period pain or incredibly heavy flows are not normal.
+If you experience periods that stop you from living your normal life, you should see your doctor or OB/GYN.

 What are the biggest changes you’ve noticed in your periods since becoming a mum?
 Share your stories in the comments!